Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Political Quotations Quotes.

 Hamilton, JD Rockefeller, Class heroes?
 JP Morgan, Reagan, the Bushes, Louis XIV of France.

-Many leaders of religions, nations,
+Many executives of religions, nations

 & corporations.

-Playfulness sexuality
+Playfulness, sexuality

-Fellowship, brotherhood
+Fellowship, solidarity

 Seeing life thru others' eyes